 - Food for humans or dogs, including treats

-- Children under the age of 10
+- Children younger than 10

-- Children between the ages of 10 and 16 years unaccompanied by a responsible adult.
+- Children between the ages of 10 and 16 years unaccompanied by a responsible adult

-- Children chasing or otherwise taunting or harassing dogs within the park.
+- Children chasing or otherwise taunting or harassing dogs within the park

 - The use of a designated dog park by any dog constitutes:

-- Implied consent of the owner, harborer, or person having care, custody or control of the dog to comply with all conditions and regulations stated in this section or posted at the dog park site.
+- Implied consent of the owner, harborer or person having care, custody or control of the dog to comply with all conditions and regulations stated in this section or posted at the dog park site.

 - Acknowledgment that visitors are solely responsible for damage and injury caused by their dog.

-- A waiver of liability to the City by the owner, harborer, or person having care, custody, or control of the dog and an agreement to protect, indemnify, defend and hold harmless, for any injury or damage caused by the dog during any time that the dog is in the designated dog park.
+- A waiver of liability to the City by the owner, harborer or person having care, custody or control of the dog and an agreement to protect, indemnify, defend and hold harmless for any injury or damage caused by the dog during any time that the dog is in the designated dog park.